huggingface/blog/duckdb-nsql-7b.md

 But what if you’re not a seasoned developer and still want to harness the power of your data?
 In such cases, seeking assistance from SQL specialists becomes necessary, highlighting a gap in accessibility and usability.

-This is where groundbreaking advancements in AI, LLM technology, step in to bridge the divide.
+This is where groundbreaking advancements in AI and LLM technology step in to bridge the divide.
 Imagine conversing with your data effortlessly, simply stating your information needs in plain language and having the model translate your request into a query.

 In recent months, significant strides have been made in this arena.
 [MotherDuck](https://motherduck.com/) and [Numbers Station](https://numbersstation.ai/) unveiled their latest innovation: [DuckDB-NSQL-7B](https://huggingface.co/motherduckdb/DuckDB-NSQL-7B-v0.1), a state-of-the-art LLM designed specifically for [DuckDB SQL](https://duckdb.org/).
 What is this model’s mission?
 To empower users with the ability to unlock insights from their data effortlessly.